"Rivers of Light and Shadow: An Introduction to Notan

 Plan stronger, more unified compositions before adding colour and detail

-Above are examples of where I used the Notan pattern to see what I need to push or pull in a painting, and below are examples of students who use the Notan patern to figure out what to correct in their work.
+Above are examples of where I used the Notan pattern to see what I need to push or pull in a painting, and below are examples of students who use the Notan pattern to figure out what to correct in their work.

-Here is an exercise I did with my Art Classes in 2011, the good old days when we all had lots of scrap magazines lying around, ready to be cut out.
+Below is an exercise I did with my Art Classes in 2011, the good old days when we all had lots of scrap magazines lying around, ready to be cut out.
 I gave everyone a picture of young Matthew McConaughey, and they made collages looking for the right tones in magazines.
 I love how everyone’s came out differently!